santanu9798/Weather-app/README.md

-# 🌤️ Weather App
+# portfolio

-A beautiful and responsive weather application built with React that displays current weather conditions for cities around the world.
+A beautiful and responsive  application built with React that displays for my self.

 ## 🌟 Features